 Q. Why do some spa covers get so heavy as they get older?

 A. The foam a cover’s cores are made of is called Expanded Polystyrene and is made of small beads that are expanded with steam.
 Once expanded they are dried and then “attached together” simply by compressing them.

 The more pressure they are compressed under, the high the density of the foam.
 The individual “beads” are waterproof!
 HOWEVER, water can saturate between the beads.

-To prevent (actually reduce) water absorption, the foam cores are “sealed” in polyethylene.
+To reduce water absorption, the foam cores are “sealed” in polyethylene.

 The most obvious cause of water absorption would be a small hole punctured through the cover.
 Even the smallest hole will allow a large amount of water to enter the foam over time.

 The most common cause of water absorption is the “natural degradation of the polyethylene”.
 Over time, chlorine, bromine, non-chlorine shock and ozone will break down the polyethylene causing it to become porous.